 Motive Financial also offers GICs, however, since the rates on GICs are constantly changing, I decided not to include the current rates in this article.
 That being said, they are available for those who are interested.

 Motive Financial really stands out right now with their high interest rates on the Motive Savvy Savings Account.
 While online banks do tend to be able to offer higher rates than the big names, Motive Financial has even out-done fellow online favourites such as motusbank (2.10% on HISA) and EQ Bank (2.45% on HISA) both of which have reputations of being strong players in this field.
 Without a doubt, Motive Financial deserves a spot as one of the best high interest savings accounts in Canada.

 Motive Financial’s TFSA account rate of 2.40% just beats motusbank’s offer of 2.35%.
 What’s impressive about Motive Financial is that they’ve been relatively consistent with their rates.
-They’ve been at 2.80%/2.35% for their accounts for quite some time, whereas motusbank dropped their rates just a few months after they launched.
+That said, due to the recent interest rate cuts announced by the Bank of Canada, Motive Bank Canada has also reduced their rates.
+However, they’re still near the top.

 My Motive Financial review is positive.
 While online banks are nothing new to Canada, Motive Bank does offer some great account options for Canadians.
 Their high interest rates on their HISA are a stand-out and they have some great perks and inclusions in their chequing accounts as well.